Bertram Stevens (politician): Federal politics

+Croydon residence

+Stevens lived at 15 Malvern Avenue, Croydon, New South Wales for around 25 years.
+He lived there whilst Premier of NSW (1932–1939).
+He also briefly resided at 'Hillcrest' at 26 Malvern Avenue.

 Later life

 In 1941 and 1942, Stevens served as the Australian representative to the Eastern Group Supply Council in New Delhi.
 After the war, Stevens was president of the India League of Australia, and wrote prolifically upon Indian politics; but he never again held, or sought, elective office.
 He died in the Sydney suburb of Concord West, poor as a result of a long public service career and almost forgotten, survived by a son and two daughters.
 Stevens was accorded a state funeral and buried beside his wife who pre-deceased him in 1966 at Pine Grove Memorial Park, Minchinbury, New South Wales.